gemfire/gemfire-developer-website/content/examples/python/vectordb-image-search.md

 ---
 # GemFire Image Search
 An image search webapp that uses VMware GemFire and the VMware GemFire Vector Database extension.
-Download the extension from the Tanzu Network: [GemFire Vector Database extension](https://network.tanzu.vmware.com/products/gemfire-vectordb/)
+Download the extension from the Broadcom Support Portal: [GemFire Vector Database extension](https://support.broadcom.com/)

 ## Using the Application